PranavP4tel/EDA-Using-Pandas/README.md

 # EDA-Using-Pandas
-Performed Exploratory Data Analysis on a dataset "IPL Matches" containing data of all the IPL Matches from 2008.
+A. Performed Exploratory Data Analysis on a dataset "IPL Matches" containing data of all the IPL Matches from 2008.
 CSV File obtained from Kaggle

 Worked on removing unused columns, fixed venue column values (Spelling errors and removed city from venue name), removed null values.